benjamincrozat/legacy-blog/posts/5-how-to-redirect-to-another-page-php.md

 In the next section, I will talk about the difference between HTTP codes `301` and `302`.

-## The difference between 301 and 302 redirects?
+### What's the difference between 301 and 302 redirects?

 **The HTTP `301` code means the resource has been moved permanently**; Some use cases include:
 - Redirect from HTTP to HTTPS;